 Specialists in neuro-oncology at Mayo Clinic in Jacksonville, Florida, treat people 16 years and older, but may see younger teenagers on a case-by-case basis.
 Younger teenagers may also be seen in conjunction with Nemours Children's Clinic in Jacksonville.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.

 - International Patients

 At Mayo Clinic in Rochester, Minnesota, pediatric specialists in neuro-oncology, neurology, neurosurgery, radiology, endocrinology, radiation oncology, psychology and brain rehabilitation, along with other specialists as needed, work together to determine the treatment plan for each child.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.

 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

-The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — a recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.
-Mayo Clinic Cancer Center is one of only three cancer centers to receive a National Cancer Institute-sponsored Specialized Program of Research Excellence (SPORE) grant for brain cancer research.
+The Mayo Clinic Cancer Center is designated as a comprehensive cancer center by the National Cancer Institute — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.
+Mayo Clinic Cancer Center received a National Cancer Institute-sponsored Specialized Program of Research Excellence (SPORE) grant for brain cancer research.

 See a list of publications by Mayo Clinic authors on pediatric brain tumors on PubMed, a service of the National Library of Medicine.